6 Lifestyle Changes That Will Help You Pay off Debt

 If you maxed out your housing budget with your last home purchase, moving to a smaller home with a lower mortgage payment will free up cash to pay down debt.

 While moving to a smaller home has its financial benefits, it is a major lifestyle change.
 And if you have a family, you're not the only one who has to adjust.
-For a time, it may feel a little cozier than what you're used to.
+For a time, it may feel a little cozier than what you had before.
 Friends and family may not approve of your decision, especially since house size is often tied to success and social status.
 Remember, you're bucking the trends to buy a debt-free future.

 4. Adjust Your Social Life